So, you love roller skating or inline skating and want to meet some people with the same interests? Then it's time to get your skate on!

 If you're after something more challenging (or more hills) then you could head to the coast for a skate from Cottesloe to South Fremantle or from Sorrento to Scarborough.

-Perth Outdoor Rollerblading is a group that organises regular outdoor skating events.
-Although they are mainly inline skaters, quad skaters are welcome to join them.
+Perth Outdoor Rollerblading is a fun community group that organises regular outdoor skating events for inline and quad skaters.

-Non-contact, super social and designed for many different skating levels, the Street Roller Hockey League (SRHL) has around 120 teams in Perth.
+Non-contact, super social and designed for many different skating levels, try the Street Roller Hockey League (SRHL).

 Since 2013 the league has encouraged people of all ages and skating abilities to get involved.